django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * You're probably thinking: "What idiot would override the UserAdmin like that?"
 * And you're partly right.
 This exploit was a _lot_ easier to accomplish prior to 1.7 when _auth_user_hash was added
-* BUT - dumps of user databases are not unheard of, and now you understand more about why SECRET_KEY needs to remain secret
+* BUT - dumps of user databases happen all the time, and now you understand more about why SECRET_KEY needs to remain secret

 ---